davesque/wes/README.md

 each position by the compiler.
 If you already know what those bytes should be, you're free to list them out explicitly like we've done here.

-So there's really no difference between data and code as far as the compiler is concerned.
+Note that there's really no difference between data and code as far as the compiler is concerned.
 That means the onus is on you to make sure you don't define any values you want to interpret as data before your code.
 Otherwise, the computer might try and interpret them as instructions.
 In our example count program, there's a reason that the "variables" are declared at the end.

 Here's another version of the count program just for kicks that foregoes using
 labels:
 ```asm
 lda 10
 out